microsoft/BotFramework-Composer/docs/Deploying-Composer.md

 ```
 yarn startall
 ```
-This command starts the Composer authoring application and the CSharp Bot runtime.
+This command starts the Composer authoring application and the dotnet Azure WebApp  Bot runtime.